nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 [Testing Java in VSCode](https://code.visualstudio.com/docs/java/java-testing) has more detailed information.

-At first I selected JUnit Jupiter and it isn't clear whether that is fully supported (it is fine).
+At first I selected JUnit Jupiter and it wasn't clear if fully supported (turns out it is fine).

 Some takeaways while working with solution designing, Java coding, and Java debugging:

 - If a Constructor cannot complete the job of instantiating the class, then it should throw an `IllegalArgumentException`.
-It is up to the caller to handle that exception as it is expected to get the required inputs in order to create the class instance.
+The calling function should provide the necessary parameters for a fully fledged object instance, so it is up to the caller to handle that exception.
 - While `Comparable<T>` is a fancy way to ensure a method only consumes comparable types, some work might still be necessesary to work with _non-numeric_ types for example: Sorting words or characters within boundaries is not as straighforward as sorting numbers within boundaries.
-Not impossible, but could require a bit more design, and a bit more code.
+Not impossible, but could require a bit more design and code.
-- When wrapping a data structure like a `LinkedList` with an `ArrayList<T>`, be sure to _instantiate each element before attempting to access or modify_.
+- When wrapping a data structure like a `LinkedList` with an `ArrayList<T>` be sure to _instantiate each element before attempting to access or modify it_.

 About generating random numbers in Java:

-- While `Random rand = new Random()` is simple boilerplate, it has the problem of being 'not very random', especially when instantiated within a function every time, rather than allowed to live long as a Field within a Class instance.
-Not a requirement, just better.
+- Although `Random rand = new Random()` is simple to remember and implement, the Random class has the problem of not being very random when instantiated within a function every time it is called.
+Instead, instantiate it within a Field of a longer-living Class instance to get better randomized results.
-- Reading through a [Stackoverflow question](https://stackoverflow.com/questions/363681/how-do-i-generate-random-integers-within-a-specific-range-in-java) (and many answers) a better approach is to use `java.util.concurrent.ThreadLocalRandom` library instead.
+- Reading through a [Stackoverflow question](https://stackoverflow.com/questions/363681/how-do-i-generate-random-integers-within-a-specific-range-in-java) (and many answers) a better approach to acquiring randomized values is to use the `java.util.concurrent.ThreadLocalRandom` library instead.
-- Details about Class [ThreadLocalRandom](<https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/ThreadLocalRandom.html#nextInt(int,int)>) indicate this class utilizes fewer resources, provides better results, and is not shared across theads (ensuring this thread instance is not shared with other code on other threads).
+- Details about Class [ThreadLocalRandom](<https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/ThreadLocalRandom.html#nextInt(int,int)>) indicate this class utilizes fewer resources, provides better results, and is not shared across theads.
 It is not good for crypto, but is a utility random Number-type generator.

 ## Tuesday 4-Apr-2023